-48. National Policies
+51. National Policies

-(1) The Association agrees to adopt and abide by the national by-laws and National Policies of Tennis Australia, as implemented and amended from time to time, including, but not limited to, the Member Protection Policy, the Anti- Doping Policy, the Disciplinary Policy and the Code of Behaviour Tournamentsand Weekly Competitions.
-The Association agrees that it, its members and itsofficers will be bound by each of these policies.
+(1) The Association agrees to adopt and abide by the national by-laws and National Policies of Tennis Australia, as implemented and amended from time to time, including, but not limited to, the Member Protection Policy, the Anti-Doping Policy, the Disciplinary Policy and the Code of Behaviour Tournaments and Weekly Competitions.
+The Association agrees that it, its members and its officers will be bound by each of these policies.

-49. Recognition and Compliance
+52. Recognition and Compliance

-- (1) Subject to compliance with this Constitution, the Tennis NSW Constitution and the National Policies the Association shall continue to be recognised as a Member of Tennis NSW and shall administer Tennis in accordance with the Objects. - (2) The members acknowledge and agree the Association shall: - (a) be or remain incorporated in New South Wales; - (b) appoint a delegate annually to represent the Association at general andother meetings of Tennis NSW; - nominate such other persons as may be required to be appointed to Tennis NSW committees from time to time under this Constitution or the Tennis NSW constitution or otherwise; - (d) forward to Tennis NSW a copy of its constituent documents and details of its committee members; - (e) adopt the objects of Tennis NSW (in whole or in part as are applicable to the Association) and adopt rules which reflect, and which are, to the extent permitted or required by the Act, generally in conformity with the Tennis NSW Constitution; - (f) apply its property and capacity solely in pursuit of the Objects and tennis; - (g) do all that is reasonably necessary to enable the Objects to be achieved; - (h) act in good faith and loyalty to ensure the maintenance and enhancement of Tennis, its standards, quality and reputation for benefit of the Membersand Tennis; - (i) at all times act on behalf of and in the interests of the members and Tennis; - (j) adopt and abide by the National Policies; and - (k) by, adopting the objects of Tennis NSW, abide by the Tennis NSWConstitution.
+(1) Subject to compliance with this Constitution, the Tennis NSW Constitution and the National Policies, the Association shall continue to be recognised as a Member of Tennis NSW and shall administer Tennis in accordance with the Objects.

-50. Transitional arrangements
+- (2) The members acknowledge and agree the Association shall: - (a) be or remain incorporated in New South Wales; - (b) appoint a delegate annually who may represent the Association at general and other meetings of Tennis NSW; - nominate such other persons as may be required to be appointed to Tennis NSW committees from time to time under this Constitution or the Tennis NSW constitution or otherwise; - (d) forward to Tennis NSW a copy of its constituent documents and details of its committee members; - (e) apply its property and capacity solely in pursuit of the Objects and tennis; - (f) do all that is reasonably necessary to enable the Objects to be achieved; - (g) act in good faith and loyalty to ensure the maintenance and enhancement of Tennis, its standards, quality and reputation for benefit of the Members and Tennis; - (h) at all times act on behalf of and in the interests of the members and Tennis; and - (i) adopt and abide by the National Policies.

-(1) The members of the governing body or managing body (by whatever name it is called) of the Association in place immediately prior to approval of this Constitution under the Act shall continue in those positions until the
+53. Transitional arrangements

-- next annual general meeting following such approval, and thereafter the positions of committee members shall be filled, vacated and otherwise dealt with in accordance with this Constitution. - (2) If there is any change to rotation of terms of committee members caused by the adoption of this Constitution, the sequence of rotations and terms shall be determined by the committee.
-If the committee cannot agree it will be determined by lot. - (3) All clauses, rules, by-laws and regulations of the Association in force at the date of the approval of this Constitution insofar as such clauses, rules, by-lawsand regulations are not inconsistent with, or have been replaced by this Constitution, shall be deemed to be by-laws under this clause 50. - (4) All individuals who are, prior to the approval of this Constitution, members of the Association shall be deemed members of the Association (in the relevant category) from the time of approval of this Constitution under the Act.
-All such members shall provide the Association with such details as may be required bythe Association under this Constitution within one month of the approval of this Constitution under the Act.
+- (1) The members of the governing body or managing body (by whatever name it is called) of the Association in place immediately prior to approval of this Constitution under the Act shall continue in those positions until the next annual general meeting following such approval, and thereafter the positions of committee members shall be filled, vacated and otherwise dealt with in accordance with this Constitution. - (2) If there is any change to rotation of terms of committee members caused by the adoption of this Constitution, the sequence of rotations and terms shall be determined by the committee.
+If the committee cannot agree it will be determined by lot. - (3) All clauses, rules, by-laws and regulations of the Association in force at the date of the approval of this Constitution insofar as such clauses, rules, by-laws and regulations are not inconsistent with, or have been replaced by this Constitution, shall be deemed to be by-laws under clause 50. - (4) All individuals who are, prior to the approval of this Constitution, members of the Association shall be deemed members of the Association (in the relevant category) from the time of approval of this Constitution under the Act.
+All such members shall provide the Association with such details as may be required by the Association under this Constitution within one month of the approval of this Constitution under the Act.